fearocanity/ebtrfio-bot/fb/README.md

 ## Notes
 - As you fork this Repo, make sure to set your `frameiterator` file to `0`
 - Also, if you want subs to comment on your bot, make sure the subs come from `Erai-Raws` (Recommended Source), the scraper doesn't support all subs file formats except `*.ass`
-- You can modify the filename of subs into anything, but you should edit `frameposter.sh` at line 37
+- You can modify the filename of subs into anything, but you should edit `frameposter.sh` at [line 38](https://github.com/fearocanity/ebtrfio-bot/blob/fixes-sub/frameposter.sh#L38)